 Photographs do more than document history — they make it.
 At TED University, Jonathan Klein of Getty Images shows some of the most iconic, and talks about what happens when a generation sees an image so powerful it can't look away — or back.

 The Pulitzer Prizes site contains the complete list of Pulitzer Prize winners from 1917 (the first year the Prizes were awarded) to the present.
 These are some examples of breaking news photography in black and white or colour.
 You could also check the category of Feature Photography.

-A sample bibliography for 3 resources provided on this page would look like:
+A sample bibliography for 3 resources suggested on this page would look like: